0xMarvell/currency-conversion-telegram-bot/README.md

    ```bash
    pip install -r requirements.txt
    ```
+ - In `bot.py` file, uncomment line 170 and comment out lines 172 - 177 then save file.
  - Run python script.
 It will act as a local server for your Telegram bot.
    ```bash
    python bot.py